Park

 in Japan.
 I even think that it might be better without it.

-It's quite easy reduce the city budget.
-No hesitation for giving the minimal
+It's quite easy to reduce the city budget.
+No hesitation for giving the

-facilities for residents, this must be the biggest difference of governmental
+minimal facilities for residents, this must be the biggest difference of

-policy between Paris and most of the Japanese cities.
-The result of the
+governmental policy between Paris and most of the Japanese cities.
+The

-effort must be clear when you watch the people's face at the park in Paris.
+result of the effort is clear when you watch the people's face at the park.

 Today's piece